Bhagya019/Bhagya019/README.md

 - 👋 Hi, I’m @Bhagya019
 - 👀 I’m interested in java & pyhton
 - 🌱 I’m currently learning java basically
-- 💞️ I’m looking to collaborate with proffesionals in view of enhancing my skilss
+- 💞️ I’m looking to collaborate with proffesionals in view of enhancing my skills
 - 📫 use rajmass176@gmail.com for reching me out

 <!---